About the course

 3. Research methods in visual, material and museum anthropology

 This paper consists of two parts.
-Paper 3a is an outline proposal for the MSc dissertation research of no more than 2,500 words.
+Paper 3a is an outline proposal for the MSc dissertation.
 Paper 3b is a methods portfolio consisting of reports (including notes) on trials of three visual and material anthropological methods and/or ethnographic museological methods relevant to the research proposed in Paper 3a.
-The word limit is 2,500 words.

 4. Fundamental concepts in visual, material, and museum anthropology

 You will then use the next three months to research and write a dissertation for submission in September; you will be able to choose and refine the dissertation topic in consultation with your supervisor and other tutors as appropriate, but you will be required to write the dissertation unaided as a piece of independent research.

 The allocation of graduate supervision for this course is the responsibility of the School of Anthropology and Museum Ethnography and it is not always possible to accommodate the preferences of incoming graduate students to work with a particular member of staff.
 Under exceptional circumstances a supervisor may be found outside the School of Anthropology and Museum Ethnography.